evil-mad/robopaint/.github/CONTRIBUTING.md

 be!

-When contributing to this repository, please first discuss the change you wish to make via issue, or [Gitter chat](https://gitter.im/evil-mad/robopaint) before jumping straight in to making a change that you wish to be part of the project.
+When contributing to this repository, please first discuss the change you wish to make via an issue, or on [Gitter chat](https://gitter.im/evil-mad/robopaint) before jumping straight in to making a change that you wish to be part of the project.

 Please note we have a code of conduct (at the bottom of this document), please follow it in all your interactions with the project.

 ## Issues:
-RoboPaint in it's latest iteration is actually a tight grouping of smaller projects called "modes".
+RoboPaint in its latest iteration is actually a tight grouping of smaller projects called "modes".
 Outside of modes, RoboPaint provides the shared APIs used by modes for automatic painting, settings management, robot selection, color management, and of course the management of the CNCServer API.
 If your